Business

 Review additional investments

 If you have money invested outside of retirement accounts, review the returns on these investments and see if they show any potential for growth in the future.
 If they show a high rate of return, consider increasing your investment in these areas.
 If they do not show much potential to grow, consider withdrawing the money and investing it in areas that have more potential to help you reach your financial goals faster.
+Platforms like Fidelity and Charles Schwab provide quarterly performance summaries that make this analysis straightforward.

 Review your taxable investments